PSP-Archive/PSP-Archive.github.io/_posts/2021-05-04-tempgba4psp-mod.md

 You need the actual BIOS files. <b>gba_bios.bin</b>

 <h5>Compatibility</h5>
-I tested some games (Advance Wars 2, Golden Sun, Kingdom Hearts, Pokemon Fire Red,) Working fine. it runs Qwak, a game that didn't work at all in gpSP.
+Some games Compatibility (Advance Wars 2, Golden Sun, Kingdom Hearts, Pokemon Fire Red,) Working fine. it runs Qwak, a game that didn't work at all in gpSP.

 The problem is that i actually would like to play " Final Fantasy VI - Sound Restoration" (Europe) on my PSP.
 I try with this version TempGBA4PSP-mod But the game is laggy, especially when characters talk.